Tubemouth

-The tubemouth (Siphonognathus argyrophanes) is a species of ray-finned fish, a weed whiting from the family Odacidae.
+The tubemouth (Siphonognathus argyrophanes) is a species of ray-finned fish, a weed whiting from the family Labridae.
 It is endemic to the southern coatsts of Australia where it is camouflaged to live among beds of seagrass.

 Description

 The tubemouth has a highly elongated head and body and has a fleshy barbel which protrudes from the end of the upper lip.
 It has many teeth fused into a beak-like structure.
 The long-based dorsal fin is low and the shorter anal fin sits below the posterior third of the dorsal fin.
 It has a long and pointed caudal fin but lacks pelvic fins.
 It is green on the back, whitish to red-brown ventrally and has a dark stripe along the flanks.
 It can attain a standard length of 40 cm.

 Distribution

 The tubemouth is endemic to southern Australia where it can be found from Geraldton in Western Australia southwards and then along the southern coast of Australia to the Gippsland Lakes in Victoria and Tasmania.